-Principal Deputy Director of the Office of Economic Impact and Diversity and Acting Deputy Director of the Office of Minority Business and Economic Development
+Principal Deputy Director of the Office of Economic Impact and Diversity

-Deputy Director, Office of Minority Economic Impact
+Deputy Director, Office of Minority Education and Community Development

 Annie Whatley has been the voice for minority education programs at the Department of Energy for more than 15 years - providing opportunities for universities and students to participate in the research and education programs at the Department.
 She has been instrumental in providing more than $800 million to minority educational institutions - of which more than $600 million went to Historically Black Colleges and Universities.